Some boundedness properties of solutions to the Vafa-Witten equations on closed four-manifolds: Introduction

+where $[B. B ] \in \Omega^{+} (X, \mathfrak{g}_{P})$ is defined in Section \ref{sec:vweq}.
+We call these equations the {\it Vafa--Witten equations}.
+We impose the additional simplifying assumption $\Gamma = 0$, which is not a significant restriction.
+As explained in Section \ref{sec:vweq} later, if $(A, B, \Gamma)$ is a solution, then so is $(A, B, 0)$.
+Moreover, the field $\Gamma$ vanishes if the connection is irreducible.
+Thus we consider only solution $(A,B)$ for which $\Gamma$ is assumed to vanish.

-Mares studied analytic aspects of them in his Ph.D thesis \cite{BM}.
+Mares studied analytic aspects of these equations in his Ph.D thesis \cite{BM}.
 As in the case of Hitchin's equation \cite{Hi}, we do not have an $L^2$-bound on the curvature $F_{A}$ of a connection $A$ which satisfies the equations in general.
-We can see this by the following identity.
-As explained in Section 2 later, the field $\Gamma$ vanishes if the connection $A$ is irreducible, so we omit $\Gamma$ in the following.
+In the case where the $L^2$-norm of $B$ is bounded, the following identity leads to a bound on the $L^2$-norm of $F_A$ for solutions.

-where $\odot$ denotes some bilinear operation on $\Omega^{+} (X , \mathfrak{g}_{P}) \otimes \Omega^{+} (X , \mathfrak{g}_{P})$ (see \cite[\S B.4]{BM} for more detail), $s$ is the scalar curvature of the metric, and $W^{+}$ is the self-dual part of the Weyl curvature of the metric.
-The last term in the right hand side of the identity is a topological term.
-Hence, if the $L^2$-norm of $B$ is bounded, one gets a bound on the $L^2$-norm of the curvature $F_{A}$.
-In fact, Mares obtained the following.
+where $\odot$ denotes some bilinear operation on $\Omega^{+} (X , \mathfrak{g}_{P}) \otimes \Omega^{+} (X , \mathfrak{g}_{P})$ (see \cite[\S B.4]{BM} for more details), $s$ is the scalar curvature of the metric, and $W^{+}$ is the self-dual part of the Weyl curvature of the metric.
+The last term on the right hand side of the identity is a topological term.
+When $(A, B)$ is a solution, the left hand side vanishes.
+If $L^2$-norm of $B$ is bounded, then the integral in the middle line is bounded.
+Hence, using positivity of the middle two terms on the last line, one gets an upper bound on $|| F_{A} ||^{2}_{L^2}$.